gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 When comparing forecast methods applied to a single time series, or to several time series with the same units, the MAE is popular as it is easy to both understand and compute.
 A forecast method that minimises the MAE will lead to forecasts of the median, while minimising the RMSE will lead to forecasts of the mean.
+#### Percentage errors
+The percentage error is given by pt = 100et/yt.
+Percentage errors have the advantage of being unit-free and so are frequently used to compared forecast performances between data sets.
+The most commonly used measure is mean absolute percentage error.

+Another problem with percentage errors that is often overlooked is that they assume the unit of measurement has a meaningful zero.
+They also have the disadvantage that they put a heavier penalty on negative errors than on positive errors.This observation led to the use of the so-called symmetric MAPE (sMAPE).
+The value of sMAPE can be negative, so it is not really a measure of absolute percentage errors at all.